Mathematical morphology#

 Structuring element#

 In addition to this, the operators of mathematical morphology need a so-called structuring element (french: élément structurant).
 A structuring element \(E\) is a set of pixels (equivalent to a binary image) associated with an origin.
 Generally, the origin is located at the centre of the structuring element; but it may be elsewhere, even outside the pixels of the structuring element.
-In the sequel, we denote by \(E_c\) the structuring element centred on the pixel \(c\).
+In the sequel, we denote by \(E_c\) the structuring element centered on the pixel \(c\).

 Basic operations#